-Injuries, minor or major, are never nice to deal with and when it comes to treating them we get confused.
+Injuries, minor or major, are never easy to deal with and when it comes to treating them it's easy to be confused.
 Many don’t fully understand how to treat them, whether to use a hot or cold gel pack for that painful injury you got, using the wrong method can cause delays in the recovery period.
-And have you ever thought about why your mother told you to put ice on that nasty inflamed bump you got?
-And how about heat application when you have pain?
-But did you ever ask why hot and cold treatment was the go-to method for everyone?
+Hot and cold treatment is the go-to method for everyone.

 Whether you have banged your head, pulled your muscles, have low back pain, and even arthritis, different injuries require different types of therapies despite the simplicity of heat and cold therapies.
-Nobody likes to apply hot and cold to their injuries, even though these have been popular forms to recover pain and inflammation.
-For ease of use, there are therapy packs readily available, with healing properties.
+Nobody likes to apply hot and cold to their injuries, even though these have been popular forms to recover from pain and inflammation.
+Therapy hot and cold packs are easy to use and provide a variety of healing properties.
 Caldera’s therapy gel packs are designed for both heat and cold therapy and these offer a great alternative to the old fashioned hot water bottles used earlier.
 So if you don’t have a therapy gel pack, consider adding them in your first aid kit.

 How Does it Help?

-One of the main reasons why people always turn to therapy gels packs is that they provide pain relief and settling down inflammation.
+One of the main reasons why people turn to therapy gels packs is that they provide pain relief and reduce inflammation.
 As a general rule of thumb, cold therapy is used to reduce inflammation and swelling.
-On the other hand heat therapy helps to relieve pain or chronic injuries.
+Heat therapy helps to relieve pain or chronic injuries.

 Cold Therapy for Inflammation- How to Use and When to Use?